Learn everything you need to know about brand advocacy, being a brand advocate, why it matters, and what you can do to amplify your brand.

 When it comes to marketing strategies and creating a good plan to grow your business, branding is and should be part of any plan.

-Of course, when initiating and engaging your marketing efforts, brand visibility is usually being developed within your content, social sharing, advertising, etc. initiatives.
+Of course, when initiating and engaging your marketing efforts, brand visibility is usually being developed by company content, social sharing, advertising, and other marketing initiatives.

 Yet, even after all those marketing activities and push, branding can still be completely lackluster for your company.

-It’s pretty frustrating and without brand visibility, it doesn’t matter how great your product or service is because no one knows who your company is or why it matters.
+It’s pretty frustrating when your organization is lost in the brand noise among competitors.
+And without brand visibility, it doesn’t matter how great your product or service is because no one knows who your company is or why it matters.